 Cajo designed a dedicated solution for fast and cost-effective marking of wire harnesses.
 One fiber laser system is capable of marking the entire material range being used.
 The parameter set has been defined already for around 300 different wires, and this allows for quick implementation when new systems are required around the world in PKC production sites.

 The dedicated interface for marking wire harnesses was designed in collaboration with PKC.
 Now, instead of looking for the right heat-shrink tubings, the operator reads the bar code from the cable bundle, and the dedicated user interface CajoMark retrieves the order information directly from PKC’s ERP system.
 The UI indicates with color code, which is the next wire to be marked.
 As a whole, the process minimizes the possibility of errors and, with ease of use, anyone is capable of using the system.

 “We have recently developed dedicated marking solutions for various industries to better meet customer needs.
 For example, in the cable and wire harness industry, this means close cooperation with the world’s leading manufacturers, such as PKC Group and Prysmian Group.
-When PKC updated from two separate marking technologies into one Cajo fiber laser system, this decreased the amount of separate work phases, which allowed for payback time less than 8 months”, explains Cajo CEO Niko Karsikas happily.
+When PKC updated from two separate marking technologies into one Cajo fiber laser system, this decreased the number of separate work phases, which allowed for payback time of less than 8 months”, explains Cajo CEO Niko Karsikas happily.